Last updated on September 7th, 2022

 It also helps you know where to place your toppings so that you leave a little room for fingers to pick them up to eat.

 Caramelized onions have got to be one of my top 5 favorite foods!
 They go so well with nearly any meal, and sometimes I just eat them plain!

 I pretty much only caramelize my onions in a cast iron skillet.
-You’ll have much different results if you use cast iron versus a nonstick skillet.
+You’ll have many different results if you use cast iron versus a nonstick skillet.
 It will give you a greater richness and depth of flavor and helps caramelize them more.

 I use yellow or sweet onions for this because the process helps bring out the natural sweetness in this type of onion.
 By using this cooking process, you don’t really need to add anything to your onions.
 The slow caramelization will bring out the natural sweetness of the onions.

 Start by slicing them into strips.
 They will cook down so you don’t want to slice them too thin but you don’t want chunks either.
 The thinner you cut your onions, the faster they will burn.
 I cut mine around 1/8″ or so.